 William McKinley Coffee Break Memorial in Wilmington, Delaware

-Yes, everyone in Wilmington, Delaware call this memorial the “Coffee Break Monument” with a little bit of amusement.
+Yes, everyone in Wilmington, Delaware calls this memorial the “Coffee Break Monument” with a little bit of amusement.
 The monument shows the future president William McKinley serving coffee to Union soldiers at Antietam.
-You might think that that is a strange moment to put on a memorial for the president, but this is not the only monument to recall that even.
+You might think that that is a strange moment to put on a memorial for the president, but this is not the only monument to recall that event.
 At Antietam there is also a monument to William McKinley that shows the “coffee break” moment during the Battle of Sharpsburg.

 The memorial is at 300 South Park Drive in Wilmington, Delaware in a narrow riverside park next to the Brandywine River.
 It was erected in 1908, less than a decade after the president had been assassinated in Buffalo, New York.
 It was sculpted by James Edward Kelly, a well-known artist specializing in Civil War related scenes.
 He is famous for his depiction of John Buford at Gettysburg, Fitz John Porter in Portsmouth, New Hampshire, and the Civil War monument in Troy, New York.

 McKinley was born in 1843 in Niles, Ohio.
 His father owned iron foundries throughout the Western Reserve and the family was prosperous.
-Like many in the area, the McKinleys were opposed to slavery and abolitionists.
+Like many in the area, the McKinleys were opposed to slavery and they were abolitionists.
 In his teens, William became a schoolteacher.
 After the Civil War broke out, McKinley enlisted in the Union Army in June of 1861.
 He was only eighteen years old.

 McKinley’s local company was incorporated into the 23rd Ohio Volunteer Infantry Regiment.
 William Rosecrans was given command.
 McKinley was a teenaged future president but he was outranked by Rutherford B. Hayes who was a major at the time McKinley joined.
 So this regiment had two future presidents.
 It also had one future Senator, a future Supreme Court Justice, and a future Congressman.